The biggest landlord fines given out and how to avoid them

 Wed 20 Oct 2021

-Over the last 15 years, there’s been a huge increase in the amount of legislation landlords have to comply with in order to let and manage a property legally.
+Over the last 15 years, there’s been a huge increase in the amount of legislation landlords have to comply with in order to let and manage a dwelling legally.
 And with that, the number and level of different penalties that can be imposed on those who breach regulations have also increased.

 What kind of fines and penalties can be imposed?

 A big jump in the level of landlord fines came in November 2017, when councils were given the power to impose much higher fines on landlords who breach regulations.
-The maximum civil penalty jumped from £5,000 to £30,000 – with no need for any court proceedings – and can be handed out for any violation, from failing to secure the correct licence to not addressing damp issues in a property.
+The maximum civil penalty jumped from £5,000 to £30,000 – with no need for any court proceedings – and can be handed out for any violation, from failing to secure the correct licence to not addressing damp issues in a dwelling.

 The second big development was the introduction of ‘rogue’ databases for both landlords and agents.
 These have increased the focus on finding and penalising those who flout the law, and work alongside the levying of fines.
 Data from London’s Rogue Landlord and Agent Checker, which was introduced in December 2017, shows that around £6.5m in penalties have been applied to agents and landlords since the database was introduced, with the largest single landlord fine being £100,000.

-In April 2018, banning orders came into force in England for rogue landlords and letting agents who breach certain regulations, including illegally evicting or harassing a tenant and failing to comply with an improvement notice or prohibition order.
+In April 2018, banning orders came into force in England for rogue landlords and letting agents who breach certain regulations, including illegally evicting or harassing a contract-holder and failing to comply with an improvement notice or prohibition order.
 In addition to fines and being banned from letting, the offender’s details are entered into a database of rogue landlords and agents, which is available for local authorities to search.

 In addition to local authority fines of up to £30,000, banning orders and rogue databases, in certain circumstances (depending on the type and severity of the offence):